-Each of the four parks discussed here has established a different sampling design for their high-elevation pine programs.
-Crater Lake National Park initiated WPBR incidence assessments in 2000 and 2002 by establishing 24 transects in whitebark pine stands (Murray and Rasmussen 2003); additional transects and plots have been added to the network recently (Smith et al. 2011; McKinney et al. 2012).
-At Great Sand Dunes National Park and Preserve, 28 long-term monitoring plots were installed in 2004 radiating out from the initial WPBR infection center (Figure 1; Burns 2006).
-In 2008, Rocky Mountain National Park and the US
+Each of the four parks discussed here has established a different sampling design for their highelevation pine programs.
+Crater Lake National Park started its WPBR incidence assessments in 2000 and 2002 (Murray and Rasmussen 2003), with tree assessments within 24 transects, and more recent plots have been installed in additional areas (Smith et al. 2011).
+At Great Sand Dunes National Park and Preserve, forest health assessment plots were installed in 2004, radiating out from the initial WPBR infection center (Figure 1; Burns 2006).
+In 2008, Rocky Mountain National Park and the U.S. Forest Service established 17 limber pine sites in the park, and 10 sites outside the park, to serve as the sampling framework for the limber pine conservation project (Figure 2; Schoettle et al. 2011).
+This cross-boundary network of sites (populations) was stratified by elevation to capture the full breadth of limber pine habitats in the greater geographic area.
+Great Basin National Park established three areas of concentration in 2011, and additional plot networks, assessments, and samplings are under development.